Last updated on June 4th, 2024 at 11:55 am

 # htpasswd -c /etc/nginx/conf.d/.htpasswd developer

-We use -c option to specify password file location.
-When you press enter, you will be prompted for a password.
+We use -c option to specify password file location for the first user.

 # htpasswd /etc/nginx/conf.d/.htpasswd developer2